 What should I do if I experience DNS leaks while using Touch VPN in Edge?

 Run a DNS leak test e.g., dnsleaktest.com and adjust settings in the extension or switch to a provider that offers strong DNS leak protection.
-Does vpn affect instagram heres what you need to know
+How to use proton vpn with microsoft edge for maximum online privacy and security 2026

 Is it safer to use Touch VPN in Edge or to run a full VPN app on my PC?